What are Ride2School grants?

 - What is your school currently doing to promote active travel?

 You will also be asked to specify how much money you are applying for and what you will use it for.

 This information, plus the number of HandsUp! counts you have submitted, will help us determine the quality of the application, the level of need for investment at your school and your comittment to bike riding and active travel.

 - Has the school answered all mandatory questions in the application?

 - Have all details and information been supplied to Ride2School to support the application?

-- Does the application identify a specific need give details about how the grant will address this need?
+- Does the application identify a specific need and give details about how the grant will address this need?